stfc/PSyclone/doc/transformations.rst

-The generic versions of these three transformations (i.e. ones that theoretically work for all API's) were given in the :ref:`sec_transformations_script` section.
+The generic versions of these three transformations (i.e. ones that theoretically work for all API's) were given in the :ref:`sec_transformations_available` section.
 The API-specific versions of these transformations are described in the API-specific sections of this document.